Pulp Treatment

 This involves treatment of the pulp, which includes nerve tissue and blood vessels, to eliminate decay, bacteria and infection.

+A successful pulpotomy relieves pain and discomfort and prevents any infection from spreading to the healthy part of the tooth.
 Following the placement of a suitable medicament, teeth that have undergone pulp treatment are restored with a long-lasting material such as a stainless steel crown.

 Pulpectomy (or root canal therapy) is the complete removal of pulp tissue leaving no residual tissue.
 This is indicated when the nerve tissue is completely dead.